Mixed Strategy Constraints in Continuous Games: Formulation

 \subsection{As mixed complementarity problems}

-Since the optimization problems in (\ref{eq:tgtc}) are all linear in the decision variable $x_i$, tensor games with tensor constraints can exactly be reformulated as mixed complementarity problems by way of the KKT conditions; we use this approach here to solve them.
+Tensor games with tensor constraints can exactly be reformulated as mixed complementarity problems by way of the Karush-Kuhn-Tucker (KKT) conditions.
+We use that mainstream approach here to solve them.
 Note that in a bimatrix game, the corresponding complementarity problem is linear, but in this is not necessarily true in $n$-player tensor games, which have multilinear terms.
 The full mixed complementarity problem is as follows:

 with the Lagrangian function